liwenmoi/Conditional-Concordance-assisted-Learning/README.md

 (2) HelperFunctions.R: Helper functions that are used in main.R

-(3) LogLikeExactC.CPP: codes of the CCAF function to be maximized.
+(3) LogLikeExactC.CPP: codes of the CCAF function that is used in main.R.
+It is written in CPP language to boost computational speed.

 (2) sub.csv: example data file that contains disease stutus "Y", two biomarkers "X1" and "X2", matching group membership "Z", and "groupID" which shows the matched pairs